The Cubing Competition was a new event in 2023, and returns for “Year Two” in L.E.S.T. Northwest 2024.

 - You are encouraged to use alternates for any participant who may find themselves in the position of needing to decide between cubing or participating in another L.E.S.T. event.

-- Participants will play the ‘best of two’ 10-minute rounds of cubing where they will be responsible for unscrambling the 3×3 rubric cube given to them by the judge, so each side of the Rubic’s Cube has all colors matching, within each 10-minute round.
+- Participants will play the ‘best of two’ two-minute rounds of cubing where they will be responsible for unscrambling the 3×3 rubric cube given to them by the judge, so each side of the Rubic’s Cube has all colors matching, within each two-minute round.
 Each participant will get 15 seconds to look at the cube before having to start the clock for their solve.

 - The results of a round are measured as follows:

-- All timed results under 10 minutes are measured and truncated to the nearest hundredth of a second.
+- All timed results under two minutes are measured and truncated to the nearest hundredth of a second.

-- If a competitor has NOT solved the puzzle within the 10-minute time frame of either of the two rounds, they are DNF (Did Not Finish).
+- If a competitor has NOT solved the puzzle within the two-minute time frame of either of the two rounds, they are DNF (Did Not Finish).

 - The result of an attempt is recorded as DNF (Did Not Finish) if the attempt is disqualified or unsolved/unfinished.